NunoSempere/time-to-botec/README.md

 ### squiggle.c

-squiggle.c is a minimalistic version of squiggle focused on understandability and being self-contained.
-You can see the code [here](https://git.nunosempere.com/personal/squiggle.c), and the code for the specific example [here](https://git.nunosempere.com/personal/squiggle.c/src/branch/master/examples/02_many_samples_time_to_botec).
+squiggle.c is a minimalistic library focused on understandability and being self-contained.
+It grew from the initial C code in this repository.
+You can see the code for the library [here](https://git.nunosempere.com/personal/squiggle.c), and the code for the example we are discussing [here](https://git.nunosempere.com/personal/squiggle.c/src/branch/master/examples/02_many_samples_time_to_botec).

 ### NodeJS and Squiggle

 Using [bun](https://bun.sh/) instead of node is actually a bit slower.
 Also, both the NodeJS and the Squiggle code use [stdlib](https://stdlib.io/) in their innards, which has a bunch of interleaved functions that make the code slower.
-It's possible that not using that external library could make the code faster, but at the same time, the js approach does seem to be to use external libraries whenever possible.
+It's possible that not using that external library could make the code faster.
+But at the same time, the js approach does seem to be to use external libraries whenever possible.

-I am not particularly sure that the Squiggle code is actually producing 1M samples, but also have no particular plan to debug this.
+I am not particularly sure that the Squiggle code is actually producing 1M samples, but I am also not in a rush to debug this.

 ### Python